Research

 Radio Occultation

-While working for the Constellation Observing System for Meteorology, Ionosphere and Climate (COSMIC) Program at UCAR, I worked on small projects with the aim of improving co-locations methods for RO-radiosonde comparisons and investiagating the errors introduced during vertical interpolation of refractivity during RO data assimilation.
+While working for the Constellation Observing System for Meteorology, Ionosphere and Climate (COSMIC) Program at UCAR, I worked on projects with the aim of improving co-locations methods for RO-radiosonde comparisons and investigating the errors introduced during vertical interpolation of refractivity during RO data assimilation.

 Traditional co-location methods used for comparing atmospheric observations are circles: observations are compared within a fixed distance of a specified location.
-In Gilpin et. al., (2018), we propose to co-locate observations using elipses oriented along the direction of the wind, rather than circles, to reduce representativeness errors during RO-radiosonde comparisions.
+In Gilpin et. al., (2018), we propose to co-locate observations using ellipses oriented along the direction of the wind, rather than circles, to reduce representativeness errors during RO-radiosonde comparisons.

 Relevant Publications